nextinfinity/SuperCraftBros/README.md

 # SuperCraftBros Reloaded

-##### Double0negative's SuperCraftBros plugin, reloaded!
-Supports: Bukkit/Spigot 1.8.7+
+##### An adaptation of Super Smash Bros. for Minecraft 1.13+

 ## What is it?

 Originally based off the classic Nintendo game, SuperCraftBros is a class-based PvP game where players fight to be the last one alive.
-This reloaded version offers a much more fleshed-out edition than Double0negative's original code and our version also comes with the promise of support for current Minecraft releases.
+This reloaded version began with world from double0negative and contains new features, improvements, and support for current and future Minecraft versions.

 ## Get Help